 Sign up for Action Alerts

-Key policymakers have proposed deep cuts to both SNAP and Medicaid as a way to reduce the deficit, including turning them into block grants to states.
-These cuts or changes would result in millions losing access to these vital services and deeper into poverty.
-RESULTS will work vigilantly to oppose any efforts to cut or restructure SNAP or Medicaid (as well as child nutrition and health programs) in deficit reduction negotiations.
+Proposals have been made in both the House and the Senate to make deep cuts to Medicaid as a way to reduce the deficit, capping or turning them into block grants to states and canceling the ACA Medicaid expansion.
+These cuts would result in millions losing access to these vital services and falling deeper into poverty.
+Proposed cuts to Medicaid would shift more costs to states, leading to restricted enrollments, eligibility, and benefits during downturns.
+Economic activity and job generation will also be harmed; Medicaid dollars spent not only benefit individual families but also spur economic activity.
+RESULTS will work vigilantly to oppose any efforts to cut or restructure Medicaid (as well as child nutrition and health programs) in deficit reduction negotiations.

 In May 2017, the Congressional Budget Office estimated that the House's American Health Care Act (ACHA) would result in $834 billion in Medicaid cuts over ten years and 14 million people would lose Medicaid coverage.
 A total of 24 million would lose health coverage under the AHCA.
 States would be forced to cut enrollment, services, or both.
 To add insult to injury, the AHCA’s Medicaid cuts would be used to cut taxes for wealthy Americans and large corporations under the Affordable Care Act.
 The AHCA would be devastating to low-income families across the country.